How Attending a DUI Treatment Program Can Help Your Case

 In the blink of an eye, life can be turned completely upside if you are charged with driving while under the influence (DUI) of alcohol or drugs.
 The most serious ramifications are levied if any injury or damage to another person or their property occurred as the result of the act.
 At minimum, a DUI can derail your entire future and be a very expensive lesson learned.
 Potential job loss, jail time, suspension of a driver’s license, acquiring a criminal record, and very high fines and legal fees are commonly associated with a DUI charge.

 While each state has different penalties for a DUI conviction, many states mandate the accused to enter a court ordered drug and alcohol treatment program as an alternative to jail time.
 Even with different state laws, depending on your specific case, your attorney may recommend attending a DUI Treatment Program to help your case.
-If you do not have an attorney at this point, The Treatment Specialist can refer you to top DUI attorney in your area.
 Determining what type of DUI treatment program is appropriate can be confusing or overwhelming, so understanding the different treatment options helps to simplify this important decision.

 Types of DUI Treatment Programs

 If substance abuse has resulted in a DUI it may just be a backhanded blessing.
 Too often those battling drug or alcohol dependency are in denial about their problem, meanwhile they fall deeper and deeper into their addiction.
 So being admitted into a DUI treatment program may just save your life.

 There are several types of addiction treatment programs available.
 They fall into two main categories, outpatient and inpatient.
 Generally, the inpatient program is a higher level of care and requires a 30-day stay in the rehab facility.
 However, the judge will view this choice as a strong commitment to taking charge of the substance abuse problem, and that you are serious about changing your lifestyle.